hollasch/pathmatch/README.txt

     DESCRIPTION

-    This is an incomplete collection of source for my pathmatch command line utility.
-It also uses code from a personal library of mine, so I need to figure out how I want to package and share this code out.
-Things will flesh out in the future.  -- 2013-March-09
+    'pathmatch' is a tool to match files and directories against a path pattern that supports '?', '*', and '...' wildcards.
+The '...' specifier matches any character, including slashes.
+For example, "foo...bar" will match "fooz/blaz/rebar".
+To find all files with a .obj extension, you'd give the path '....obj'.
+Very handy for locating files and directories, and for using as a command-line argument to the 'for' command.

     BUILDING

-    This project will not build at this point, since it relies on code from my personal library.
-This is just the seed of the GitHub project for now.
+    This project requires Visual Studio to build, and generates a 64-bit console application.

 --
-    Steve Hollasch <steve@hollasch.net>  /  2013 March 9
+Steve Hollasch <steve@hollasch.net>  /  2013 August 3